rahulEth/socialfriends/README.md

 EarthFriends bridges this gap by creating a rewards-based system that incentivizes users to contribute to a greener planet through verified, tokenized recognition.
 We are utilizing [Ethereum Blockchain](https://ethereum.org) for this solution as it promot sustainability and carbon nutrility.
 We have deployed Auditor and ERC20 Token contract on [Ethereum Blockchain](https://ethereum.org).
 If User do any activity like waste managment, planting tree, awareness campaign etc, he just simply upload the photos of the activity as proof and create an token transaction.
-On the Other side admin will review and verify the activity and approve the token transaction and mint the $EFRND token to user's wallet.
+On the Other side admin will review and verify the activity and approve the token transaction and mint the $SFRND token to user's wallet.

 ## Architecture